trinodb/trino/README.md

 Additionally, the Hive plugin must be configured with the location of your Hive metastore Thrift service.
 Add the following to the list of VM options, replacing `localhost:9083` with the correct host and port (or use the below value if you do not have a Hive metastore):

     -Dhive.metastore.uri=thrift://localhost:9083

-When running on Java 8, the VM Options must be supplemented with `-Dpresto-temporarily-allow-java8=true` in order for Presto to start.

 ### Using SOCKS for Hive or HDFS